How to Earn Interest on Crypto in 2023

 Exchanges usually provide the easiest way to stake crypto, allowing you to buy ETH, for example, and then stake your ETH to earn crypto interest as passive income in just a few clicks.
 Many times, exchanges run their own validators and take a cut from staking rewards.

 Pay attention to staking lock periods and cooldown periods.
-You might not be able to withdraw from staking right away, so consider staking for cryptos you don’t mind holding through market ups and downs.
+You might not be able to withdraw from staking immediately, so consider staking cryptos you don’t mind holding through market ups and downs.

 4. Delegated Staking and Staking Pools